vladopajic/go-test-coverage/docs/github_action.md

 Note: When using a config file alongside action properties, specifying these parameters will override the corresponding values in the config file.

-## Action Inputs and Outputs

-Action inputs and outputs are documented in [action.yml](/action.yml) file.

 ## Liberal Coverage Check

 The `go-test-coverage` GitHub Action can be configured to report the current test coverage without enforcing specific thresholds.
 To enable this functionality in your GitHub workflow, include the `continue-on-error: true` property in the job step configuration.
 This ensures that the workflow proceeds even if the coverage check fails.